 I also want to shout out Måneskin’s cover of “Amandoti” in duet with Manuel Agnelli (Sanremo 2021), which is electrifying and has cult status in the fandom.
 Wish it were available to stream.

 What are you looking forward to in the next Eurovision season?

 I’m most excited about heading into Eurovision season with a circle of friends who are also super enthused about the contest.
 Not to come over all evangelical, but spreading the joy of Eurovision has been a surprise highlight of the past year.
-I’m really looking forward to following the earlier stages of the contest for the first time too.
+I’m really looking forward to following the earlier stages of the contest from now on.

-I can’t wait to discover what new music awaits us and to see whether 2021 has as great an impact on the competition as I think it will.
-I’m dearly hoping for more native-language entries, creative use of pre-recorded backing vocals, and acts that are unafraid of being themselves.
+I can’t wait to discover what new music awaits us and to see whether ESC 2021 has as great an impact on the competition as I hope.
+I’m gunning for more native-language entries, creative use of pre-recorded backing vocals, and acts that are unafraid of being themselves.
 Andiamo!

 What do you think of Isabelle’s opinions?
 Want to learn more about our team?
 Let us know in the comments below or on social media.
 Don’t forget to follow ‘THAT Eurovision Site’ over at Facebook, Twitter, and Instagram.